RidleyB/sen/content/_other/crash/ebb/dm/act2.md

 This combat encounter should feel tragic.
 PCs with ties to the Guild may recognize names.
 Researcher PCs may identify the condition as “Unhappening with crystal interference.”

 Suggested stat blocks: *Wight* or *Ghast* with crystalline resistance (resist nonmagical bludgeoning/piercing/slashing).

+## Skill Challenge: Sinkholes (MIGHT SKIP THIS)

+**Read Aloud:**<br>
+*The trail ahead leads across shallow pools of ooze, like the sinkhole canyon from before.
+This time instead, the ooze is stained black, and the area seems hot and humid.
+At first, the surface seems stable, but then—without warning—the ground ripples like disturbed water.
+With a wet collapse, one pool caves inward, exposing jagged crystal beneath.
+Caustic mist fills the air, and you're hit with a sharp tang of iron and ozone as the ooze hisses and spits, releasing vapor like smoke from a smothered fire.
+More pools nearby begin to churn, threatening to give way.*

+*In the new cratered area below, you see a faint glittering as the hazy sunlight illuminates the sinkhole.*

+**DC:** 14, standard for targeted skills, disadvantage for untargeted.<br>
+**Complexity:** 3/2 per character (successes/failures)
+>Award advantage for creative skill uses. **Creative**, not a stretch.
+{: .notice--info}

+### Targeted Skills

+- **Survival / Nature:** Predict which ooze pools are unstable by observing subtle ripples, color shifts, or bubbling.

+- **Acrobatics**: Leap across narrow stable ridges of hardened ooze.

+- **Athletics**: Haul a teammate out when they sink or collapse part of a path into a safer slope.

+- **Perception**: Notice faint glimmers of crystal beneath the ooze, warning of a thin surface above caverns.

+- **Arcana / Religion**: Recognize that the ooze is “rejecting” areas where crystal is growing upward from the Crown’s expansion, causing the rapid shifts.

+### Complications (Failures)

+- A character slips into a sinkhole: restrained, sinking 10 ft. into a crystalline cavern below.
+Another must act quickly to save them (Athletics or Rope usage).
+- Shards of crystal spike upward as the caverns expand, dealing 2d6 piercing damage to anyone in range.
+- Lingering vapors from the ooze impose Disadvantage on the next check (burning eyes/throat).

+### Success Outcome

+- The party crosses safely, but with the eerie awareness that Plibt itself is restructuring beneath them.
+- They gain a narrative clue: crystalline growth is pushing upward into ooze pockets, forcing the world into violent flux.

+### Failure Outcome

+- One or more characters fall briefly into the crystalline caverns below, suffering damage and emerging coated in faint crystalline residue (first tick toward Unhappening).
+- The path forward is destabilized — forcing the party to detour, losing time before exposure sets in.

+*You look down at your arms, and see a super-fine coating of crystal dust clinging to your skin.
+You try to brush it off, but instead you feel is press into your skin, and disappear entirely.
+You feel them sink in, leaving faint lines of light that pulse once before fading.
+The echo lingers in your chest, like your heartbeat no longer belongs to you alone.*

 {% endcapture %}